FAQs on the Eurosystem’s asset-backed securities purchase programme (ABSPP)

 Provided that all Eurosystem collateral eligibility criteria are fulfilled, the remaining outstanding amount of the ABS can be used as collateral in Eurosystem credit operations.

-Collateral eligibility is one requirement for eligibility of an ABS for the ABSPP.
-Within the general framework it is specified that ABSs will have to have a minimum second-best rating of single A. The inclusion of NPLs in the pool of underlying assets does not as such preclude these ABSs from eligibility as collateral.
-As part of the temporary measures to enhance collateral availability, ABSs with a minimum second-best rating of BBB can be accepted as collateral but in this case the loans must be performing, at the time of inclusion in the ABS.
+Collateral eligibility is one requirement for an ABS to be eligible for the ABSPP.
+Within the general framework it is specified that ABSs must have a minimum second-best rating of A-.
+The inclusion of NPLs in the pool of underlying assets does not as such preclude these ABSs from eligibility as collateral.
+As part of the temporary measures to enhance collateral availability, ABSs with a minimum second-best rating of BBB can be accepted as collateral.
+In this case, however, the loans must be performing, at the time of inclusion in the ABS.

-As regards purchases for the ABSPP, the Eurosystem assesses the eligibility of ABSs on a case-by-case basis.
+For purchases for the ABSPP, the Eurosystem assesses the eligibility of ABSs on a case-by-case basis.
 Prior to purchases of ABSs under the ABSPP, additional due diligence is conducted by Eurosystem experts on a single asset basis.
 The published Guiding principles (with examples) of Eurosystem-preferred eligible ABSs serve as an indication of the Eurosystem’s preferences in relation to the ABSs that it considers for purchase in the context of the ABSPP.
-The guiding principles state that at the time of inclusion in the ABSs, the loans should be performing.
+The guiding principles state that the loans should be performing at the time of inclusion in the ABSs.

 Questions on the implementation of the ABSPP

-Q3.1: Question: How is the ABSPP implemented?
+Q3.1: How is the ABSPP implemented?
 Who makes the purchases?

-Purchases under the ABSPP are currently conducted through two national central banks acting as internal asset managers (Banque de France and Banque Nationale de Belgique/De Nationale Bank van België) and two external asset managers (Amundi and NN Investment Partners) (see press release of 23 September 2015).
+As of 1 April 2017 purchases under the ABSPP are conducted exclusively through national central banks acting as internal asset managers (Banque Nationale de Belgique/De Nationale Bank van België, Deutsche Bundesbank, Banco de España, Banque de France, Banca d’Italia and De Nederlandsche Bank - see press release of 15 December 2016).

 Q3.2: I have some ABSs which I would like to sell to the ABSPP.
 Whom do I need to contact?

-The first point of contact is one of the four asset managers listed below.
-The asset manager you should contact depends on the country of the ABSs’ underlying collateral.
-In terms of the perimeter covered, the relevant allocation is shown below, subject to limited exceptions:
+The first point of contact is one of the six national central banks listed below.
+The national central bank you should contact depends on the country of the ABSs’ underlying collateral.
+In terms of the geographical coverage, the following allocation applies:

 - Banque Nationale de Belgique/De Nationale Bank van België: Belgium

-- Banque de France: Finland, France and Luxembourg
+- Banque de France: Finland, France, Ireland, Luxembourg and Portugal

 Q3.3: How long does it take to analyse an ABS for purchase?

 The first time the Eurosystem analyses a given ABS structure it conducts a full due diligence review.
 This is similar to a regular credit institution’s due diligence when it acts as an investor in a securitisation pursuant to the Capital Requirements Regulation (CRR).
-After the asset managers have submitted an investment recommendation to the Eurosystem, this process can take up to five business days for primary market issuances and re-offerings of fully retained ABSs.
+After the national central banks have notified the Eurosystem and provided the documentation required for the latter’s due diligence, this process can take up to five business days for primary market issuances and re-offerings of fully retained ABSs.
 At the same time, the Eurosystem strives to accommodate the primary market’s timing constraints whenever possible.
-Once the Eurosystem has analysed a given ABS, additional purchase decisions are generally taken within one business day.

 Q3.4: Why does the ECB perform due diligence?

 European financial institutions such as credit institutions, insurance undertakings and fund managers are required by the relevant legislation (CRR, Solvency II Directive, Alternative Investment Fund Managers Directive (AIFMD), etc.) to conduct due diligence prior to investing in an ABS.
-The Eurosystem follows a similar procedure in relation to its investments in the ABSPP, with the aim of ensuring that its purchase decisions are taken on the basis of a thorough analysis and following best market practices, just like any other ABS investor.
+The Eurosystem follows a similar procedure in relation to its investments in the ABSPP.
+It does so to ensure that its purchase decisions are taken on the basis of a thorough analysis and following best market practices, just like any other ABS investor.

 Q3.5: We sold a bond to the Eurosystem earlier in the programme, but now the Eurosystem no longer seems to be eager to buy it.
 What could be the reason for this?